 In the statements of net position, in addition to assets, the Corporation will sometimes report a separate section of deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Corporation has two items that qualify for reporting in this category.
 The first item is related to pensions.
-This represents the effect of the net change in the Corporation's proportion of the collective net pension liability and difference during the measurement period between the Corporation's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
+This represents the effect of the net change in the Corporation's proportion of the collective net pension liability and difference during the measurement period between the Corporation's contributions and its proportionate share of total contributions to the pension system subsequent to the measurement date.
 The second item is related to other postemployment benefits.
-This represents the Corporation's contributions to the measurement date.
+This represents the Corporation's changes of assumptions or other inputs to the health insurance program and contributions to the health insurance program subsequent to the measurement

 In the statements of net position, in addition to liabilities, the Corporation will sometimes report a separate section of deferred inflows of resources.
 The separate financial statement element reflects an increase in net position that applies to future periods.
 The Corporation will not recognize the related revenues until a future event occurs.
 The Corporation has two items that qualify for reporting in this category.
 The first item is related to pensions.
 This represents the change in the proportion between the Corporation's contributions and the proportionate share of total plan contributions.
 The second item is related to other postemployment benefits.
-This represents the change of assumptions and other inputs related to the other postemployment benefits liability.
+This represents the change of assumptions or other inputs and the difference between the expected and actual experience related to the health insurance program.